-Victoria is one of the most popular and ubiquitous beers in Mexico.
+Victoria is one of the most popular and balanced lagers in Mexico.
 It is an Austrian Pilsner style lager, amber in color with a sweet, malty, bready flavor that has a funky aftertaste.

-Unlike Corona and Dos Equis, you’ll get more depth of flavor with this lager with a bite of floral hops.
+Unlike Corona and Dos Equis, you’ll get more depth of flavor with this lager with a hint of floral notes from the hops.

-Brewed and bottled in the Pacific coastal town of Mazatlan, Sinaloa, Pacifico is a deliciously refreshing pilsner-style beer.
-It is pale yellow with a balanced flavor encompassing sweet malt, herbal hop bitterness, and crisp dryness.
+Brewed and bottled in the Pacific coastal town of Mazatlan, Sinaloa, Pacifico is a deliciously refreshing classic, pilsner-style lager.
+It is pale yellow with a crushable flavor encompassing sweet malt, herbal hop bitterness, and crisp dryness.

 It’s effortless to drink two or three of these at a time if they’re ice-cold.
-It’s hard to find a more refreshing beer than Pacifico.
+It’s hard to find a more refreshing couple of beers than Pacifico.

 Known as the “cream of beers” in Mexico, this luxurious dark beer is a cut above the rest.
 A deep caramel color, Negra Modelo has a very creamy body with a clean finish, a caramel nutty aroma, and a floral hoppiness that isn’t too overpowering.

 Modelo Especial is Negra Modelo’s sister brew.
-It’s a light beer that offers all the typical Mexican lager characteristics, including a light-yellow, almost clear seltzer water appearance and a corn and grassy smell and flavor.
+It’s a pale lager that offers the typical Mexican lager characteristics, including a light-yellow, almost clear seltzer water appearance and a corn and grassy smell and flavor profile.